Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cF3QleeEiJo,4551.729517,4563.536908.md

 ### Transcript

-> faster smart yeah so mods uh so mars should be uh coming along on update on the early access branch in the coming days awesome cool wait snoop works
+> faster smart yeah so mods, so mars should be, coming along on update on the early access branch in the coming days awesome cool wait snoop works